magicmq/pyspigot-documentation/writingscripts.md

 All PySpigot scripts are designed to be *self-contained*, single files.
 This means that each script will, at most, consist of one file only.
 Additionally, scripts are *isolated* from one another, meaning they do not share variables, functions, or scope.
 Scripts are capable of interacting with one another in various ways (more detail on this below), but think of each .py file in the `scipts` folder as an individual entity, executed in its own environment.

-PySpigot scripts are placed in the `scripts` folder in PySpigot's main plugin folder.
-PySpigot will attempt to load any file in the `scripts` folder that ends in the `.py` extension.
+PySpigot scripts are placed in the `scripts` folder, which can be found in PySpigot's main plugin folder.
+Creation of subfolders within the `scripts` folder for organizational purposes is supported.
+PySpigot will attempt to load any file in the `scripts` folder (including in subfolders) that ends in the `.py` extension.
 Any files in the `scripts` folder that do not end in `.py` will not be loaded.

+!> Script names must be unique, as their names are used to identify them at runtime.
+This caveat also applies if you are using subfolders within the `scripts` folder.
+For example, `scripts/folder1/test.py` and `scripts/folder2/test.py` will conflict, but `scripts/folder1/test.py` and `scripts/folder2/test2.py` will not.

 ## Script Options